eagle840/killercoda-labs/Istio/step1.md

 `k get svc productpage -o json | jq -r .spec.ports[0].nodePort`{{exec}}

+in the 'Traffic Port Accessor' in the top right of killacoda

 and click on the 'normal user' at the bottom of the page

-WIP:
-Need to set the nport to a specific port
+WIP:  Need to set the nport to a specific port

 `PPAGE=$(k get svc productpage -o json | jq -r .spec.ports[0].nodePort)`

-/productpage?u=normal
+Notice the url ends with '/productpage?u=normal'